Xuther001/CashCompanionBackend/README.md

 It is also a place where users can message each other in real time.
 Users can also track their investment porfolio and create notes for themselves.

--This repository is the backend.
+- This repository is the backend.
- Previous commits of this repository can be found here: https://github.com/Xuther001/instakeep -The frontend can be found here: https://github.com/Xuther001/chatfrontend
+ Previous commits of this repository can be found here: https://github.com/Xuther001/instakeep
+- The frontend can be found here: https://github.com/Xuther001/chatfrontend

 Demo of the web app: https://www.youtube.com/watch?v=Rp8jBmOCXek